Federal judge says Biden can't yet end Trump-era 'Remain in Mexico' immigration policy - KTVZ

 US District Judge Matthew Kacsmaryk is pausing the termination of the program that was outlined in an October 2021 policy memo while litigation around that memo continues.

-This is another setback in Biden’s effort to end the controversial Trump policy, which sends certain non-Mexican citizens who entered the US back to Mexico — instead of detaining them or releasing them into the US — while their immigration proceedings played out.
+The ruling marks a setback in President Joe Biden’s effort to end the controversial Trump-era policy, which sends certain non-Mexican citizens who entered the US back to Mexico — instead of detaining them or releasing them into the US — while their immigration proceedings played out.

-Earlier this summer, the Supreme Court said the Biden administration had the authority to end the program — rejecting arguments from Republican states that immigration law required the program to remain in effect.
-But the Supreme Court sent the case back to Kacsmaryk to consider whether the roll out of October 2021 memo complied with administrative law.

 The-CNN-Wire